arp242/lazy.vim/README.markdown

 	nmap <C-t> <Plug>(lazy-insert-cword)
 	imap <C-t> <Plug>(lazy-insert-cword)

-you can use the `:Lazy` command to list snippets for the current filetype.
+A popup will be shown if nothing matches.
+You can also use the `:Lazy` command to list snippets for the current filetype.

 Note: many terminals eat `<C-s>` and will stop the terminal output (`<C-q>` to resume); you probably want to disable this in your shell config (`setopt